[This Article was updated in November 2020]

 - Universities and schools are often in need of a private space for their students and alumni.
 For example, Bernadette Jones from King’s College London supports the student’s rights for free expression of their thoughts in a private community.

 - Some huge media organizations create social media communities to involve people in journalistic activity (user-generated content, live breaking news).
 For example, The Guardian posts weekly photography assignments for their readers who are members of the GuardianWitness community.

 2. Social network with unique features

 Look at Foursquare, Instagram, Snapchat, and many other trendy social apps.
-Each of them is unique with an own idea behind the social media.
-If you have something outstanding that other social networks lack or not so good in, you may try to compete with the existing solutions and conquer the market.
+Each of them is unique with its own idea behind social media.
+If you have something outstanding that other social networks lack or not so good at, you may try to compete with the existing solutions and conquer the market.

 Technical View on How to Make Your Own Social Media Website

-Here, we’ve gathered information about four variants of solutions that can really be in demand of different types of customers:
+Here, we’ve gathered information about four variants of solutions that can really be in demand for different types of customers: